HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 )
 }}

-Our audits revealed that 58% of the sites checked pass the test for properly ordered headings that do not skip levels.
-Over 85% of screen reader users surveyed in 2021 by WebAIM reported they find headings useful in navigating the web.
+  Our audits revealed that 58% of the sites checked pass the <a hreflang="en" href="https://web.dev/heading-order/">test for properly ordered headings</a> that do not skip levels.
+Over 85% of <a hreflang="en" href="https://webaim.org/projects/screenreadersurvey9/#heading">screen reader users surveyed in 2021 by WebAIM</a> reported they find headings useful in navigating the web.
 Having headings in the correct order–ascending without skipping levels–means that assistive technology users will have the best experience.

 ### Tables

 Tables are an efficient way to display data with two axes of relationships, making them useful for comparisons.
 Users of assistive technology rely on specific table markup that provides a machine-readable structure so the user can effectively navigate, understand and interact with them.

 Tables should have a well-formatted structure with the appropriate elements and defined relationships, including a caption, appropriate headers and footers, and a corresponding header cell for every data cell.
 Screen reader users rely on such well-defined relationships through what is announced, so an incomplete or an incorrectly declared structure can lead to misleading or missing information.

-[TODO Insert table here with accessibility data for tables]
+  {# TODO (Authors) - Insert table here with accessibility data for tables #}

 ### Table captions
 Table captions act as a heading for the full table to provide a summary of its information.
 When labelling a table, the `<caption>` element is the correct semantic choice to provide the most context to a screen reader user.